Tornhoof/SpanJson/README.md

 - Support for tuples currently excludes the last type with 8 arguments (TRest)
 - Support for annotating a constructor with ``[JsonConstructor]`` to use that one instead of assigning members during deserialization
 - Support for custom serializes with ``[JsonCustomSerializer]`` to use that one instead of the normal formatter, see example below
+- Support for annotating a IDictionary<string,object> with ``[JsonExtensionData]``.
+Serialization will write all values from the dictionary as additional attributes.
+Deserialization will deserialize all unknown attributes into it.
+  This does not work together with the Dynamic Language Runtime (DLR) support or the ``[JsonConstructor]`` attribute.
+See Example below.
+The Dictionary will also honor the Case Setting (i.e. CamelCase) and null behaviour for the dictionary keys.

 - Different 'Resolvers' to control general behaviour:
   - Exclude Nulls with Camel Case: ``ExcludeNullsCamelCaseResolver``